Whenever-1024/Whenever-1024/README.md

 Coming from Electrical background, I transitioned into a career of software, primarily by doing personal projects and completing online courses from Udemy to build up the basics in software development.

-After a number of interviews, I was given the opportunity as a Machine Learning Engineer at WISE AI.
+After a number of interviews, I was given the opportunity as a Full Stack Developer.

-At WISE AI, I develop Passive Face Anti-Spoofing algorithms using Deep Learning.
-During the development, I actively try to get my hands deep into some of the popular frameworks and tools.
+I'm working as a WebSite Developer for the last 5 years and have build more than 12 websites.

 My interest in tech is Web and building microservice infrastructure on the cloud.
 </p>

 ### Check out my website :point_right: